gwomacks/php-debug/README.md

  - [The easiest Xdebug](https://addons.mozilla.org/en-US/firefox/addon/the-easiest-xdebug/) for Mozilla Firefox
  - [Xdebug Helper](https://chrome.google.com/webstore/detail/xdebug-helper/eadndfjplgieldjbigjakmdgkmoaaaoc) for Google Chrome

 These browser extensions will give you a button within your browser to enable/disable Xdebug.
 The extensions might have configuration options for an "IDE key" (which is used for an XDEBUG_SESSION cookie).
-The IDE key for Atom with PHP Debug is "xdebug-atom".
+The IDE key for Atom with PHP Debug is `xdebug-atom`.

 It is also possible to run a php script from the command line with Xdebug enabled.
 You can find more information on this at the Xdebug documentation for [Starting The Debugger](http://xdebug.org/docs/remote#starting).